logzio/logz-docs/_source/user-guide/kibana/log-patterns.md

 {:.letter-labels}

 ### Patterns are specific to your log results

+For optimal pattern recognition, we recommend **splitting your logs into multiple types** to allow you to see the different patterns more clearly.
+Combining many logs into one type may result in many unidentified patterns.
+{:.info-box.tip}

 Log Patterns is an alternative view to the log document table.
 It shows the same logs organized in a different way.
 As you adjust your search and query parameters, filters, and time frame - Patterns are recalculated in sync with your log results.